cristian-guerrero/legion-go-tricks/README.md

 > This applies a surround sound convolver profile, similar to Dolby Atmos for Built-In Speakers

 > The built-in speakers with a volume slider that acts as master gain, and then the virtual sink sliders that apply surround sound profiles on top of the master gain sink.
 Basically, this lets you adjust the overall gain separate from the sinks themselves to give a wider level of control.
 It’s not the most seamless solution but it seems to do the job.

+# Resolved or won't-fix bugs (changelog for documentation purposes)

+- Dec 9th 2023 - Nobara desktop mode shortcut might break for users that update their Nobara installation.
+This should not apply to brand new, clean installations.
+  - this issue has been fixed on NobaraOS 39
+  - recent installations by users indicate that this bug has been resolved on Nobara 38
+  - Manual fix at the bottom of the page [here](#nobara-desktop-mode-switch-temporary-fix)
+- (won't fix) Bugs for Pipewire EQ sound improvements - Pipewire EQ sound improvements are an optional sound fix for the LGO, currently is buggy and not recommended
+  - This is most likely due to a Steam Deck OLED related update.

 # 3D prints